-Spain's Socialists threaten Rajoy with no-confidence vote
+Spain's socialists threaten Rajoy with no-confidence vote

 At the heart of the affair is former party treasurer Luis Barcenas, 55, who was arrested in June and charged with bribery, money laundering, tax fraud and other crimes.

-He says he had made 90,000 euros (78,195 pounds) in cash payments to Rajoy and party Secretary General Maria Dolores Cospedal in 2009 and 2010 - an allegation Rajoy denies.
+He says he had made 90,000 euros in cash payments to Rajoy and party secretary-general Maria Dolores Cospedal in 2009 and 2010 - an allegation Rajoy denies.

-If the former treasurer did make such cash payments, they would not necessarily be illegal income if the recipients declared it to tax authorities.

-Barcenas has hinted he has evidence that could implicate Rajoy and others in crimes.
-On Monday, Rajoy said he would not give in to "blackmail."